Hadamard Langevin dynamics for sampling the l1-prior: Numerical experiments

 \subsection{Image inpainting}

-We perform inpainting: $A = UW^\top$ where $U$ is a masking operator and $W$ is the wavelet transform with the Haar-wavelet, with $\beta=5,100,500$.
-For both Proximal and Hadamard Langevin, we run 10,000 burn-in iterations, then record every 20 samples out of 6000 samples.
+We perform inpainting: let $A = UW^\top$, where $U$ is a masking operator and $W$ is the wavelet transform with the Haar wavelet, with $\beta=5,100,500$.
+For both Prox-l1 and Hadamard--Langevin samplers, we run 10,000 burn-in iterations, then record every 20 samples out of 6000 samples.
 On the $300$ recorded samples, we compute the mean images and quantile differences.
-The corrupted input as well as the mode image are shown in Figure \ref{fig:inpainting1} in the case of $\beta=5$.
-The mean images and difference in 95 and 5 quantiles are shown in figure \ref{fig:inpainting2}.
+The corrupted input as well as the mode image (i.e., the MAP estimate) are shown in \cref{fig:inpainting1} in the case of $\beta=5$.
+The mean images and difference in 95th and 5th quantiles are shown in \cref{fig:inpainting2}.
 For small $\beta$, the largest variations in the quantiles for both methods occur where the obscured pixels are.
 By increasing the inverse temperature $\beta$, the distribution concentrates more around the mode.
 In this case, we observe that the largest variation occurs around the image edges, which suggests that the uncertainty as $\beta$ increases is more around the location of the image edges.
 The observations of this latter experiment are in line with the observations of \cite{durmus2018efficient}.